Revive Low T Clinic specializes in the diagnosis of low testosterone in men and low testosterone therapy and treatments.

 With all that being said, some of our patients like to use it while they are traveling or on vacation so they can avoid dealing with doing testosterone injections.

 HCG is an FDA approved medication that can help men with secondary hypogonadism send more signal to the testicles and potentially increase their natural testosterone production.

 Also, many of our patients use HCG while doing testosterone injections to help reduce the risk of testicular shrinkage and maintain testicular function.
 Men on testosterone therapy who don’t use HCG may notice more testicular shrinkage.

 Testosterone Therapy, In Conclusion

 At Revive Low T Clinic we focus on low testosterone therapy and treatments as well as the diagnosis of low testosterone in men.
 It is important that we help you look for the cause of your low testosterone as well as help you find effective testosterone therapy and low testosterone treatment options.

-While testosterone injections, topical testosterone, HCG, clomiphene citrate, and anastrozole often have little to no side effects they certainly can cause side effects in some men.
+While testosterone injections, topical testosterone, and HCG may have little to no side effects they certainly can cause side effects in some men.
 Prior to starting any low testosterone treatment or testosterone therapy we will discuss all your options as well as potential side effects.

 Our goal is always to help you get the best results with the least amount of risk.
 We look forward to seeing you as a patient at one of our clinics.